AdamKobus/compose-navigation/docs/tutorial/02_first_graph.md

 2. Graphs must have starting points.
 It can be either a destination or another graph
 3. We declared a new destination in the app.
 Ideally, every screen in your app should have its own destination declared like this

-You could use those definitions to declare Jetpack's navigation graph directly in `NavHost`, but I recommend doing this through an extension.
-It declutters `NavHost` and makes it easier to find out which screen belongs to which graph.
+You could use those definitions to declare Jetpack's navigation graph directly in `NavHost`, but I recommend doing this through an extension, as it makes the `NavHost` easier to read.

 For the graph above, an extension would look like this: